Trump ordered targeted missile strikes on a Syrian airbase — what are his next options?

 Secretary of State Rex Tillerson on Thursday described the choice to strike Syria as deliberative and decisive.

-It also seems — so far — to have been a singular action attached to no publicly announced policy objectives.
+Militarily, the strikes seem to be a singular action attached to no publicly announced policy objectives.

+The future, Tillerson told reporters Friday, will be guided by how Syria reacts to the strike.

 Asked Friday if the strike changes America's policy in Syria, White House Press Secretary Sean Spicer said Trump is "not gonna telegraph his next move."